-Looking for the best mattress for stomach sleepers?
+Looking for the best mattress for stomach sleepers in 2023?
 With many mattress companies claiming their products are 'perfect for all styles of sleeping', it can be difficult to know what to look for.
 We're here to help with that.
 We've got comprehensive guides to the best mattress or best memory foam mattress which will have a selection for you to choose from, but before you head over there, it's a good idea to understand what you should be looking for.

 If you're a stomach sleeper – also known as a prone sleeper, front sleeper, or belly sleeper – we have some not-great news.
 Firstly, many experts generally believe that stomach sleeping is not the best sleeping position, as it can put undue strain on your neck and back.